Find out what the website needs to fix first.

 The walkthrough call.

-| Area | Free Website Scan | Strategic Website Audit |
+| Area | Free Website Audit | Strategic Website Audit |

 |---|---|---|

-| What it checks | One submitted page across website health, SEO foundation, and AI readability. | The whole site across Findability, Fit, Trust and conversion, Evidence and priority. |
+| What it checks | The free audit checks one submitted page across website health, SEO, and AI visibility. | The strategic audit reviews the full site across findability, fit, trust and conversion, evidence, and priority. |

-| Time | About two minutes. | Most audits completed in about two weeks after access and scope are confirmed. |
+| Time | The free audit usually takes about one minute. | Most Strategic Website Audits are completed in about two weeks after access and scope are confirmed. |

-| Output | A score and the top issues on that page. | A strategic diagnosis report, a prioritized 90-day action plan, and a 45-minute walkthrough call. |
+| Output | The free audit returns an overall score, layer scores, top issues, the full report, and a PDF. | The strategic audit delivers a diagnosis report, prioritized 90-day action plan, and 45-minute walkthrough call. |

-| Best when | You want a quick read on whether the page has any obvious blockers. | You want to know why the site is not producing leads and what to do first. |
+| Best when | Use the free audit when you want a quick page-level read on obvious blockers. | Use the strategic audit when you need to know why the site is not producing leads, inquiries, or bookings, and what to fix first. |

-| Cost | Free. | Fixed price, sized to the site. |
+| Cost | The free audit is free. | The strategic audit is fixed-price and scoped to the site. |

-What the audit does not cover.
+What the audit does not include.

 - Implementation.